 5. Shared Apartments

-Shared apartments have private bedrooms but include communal bathrooms, kitchens, and lounges.
+Shared apartments have private bedrooms but include shared bathrooms, kitchens, and lounges.

-Knowing the cost of living in Columbia is crucial for students planning to move to this lively city in Missouri.
-Columbia, MO has great schools and a high quality of life.
-Because of this, students will have to take into account the cost of living in the USA to plan their finances!
+To know the cost of living in Columbia MO is crucial for students planning to move to this city in Missouri.
+The cost of living is high in the state, and therefore, students will have to take into account the cost of living in the USA to plan their finances!
 A student living in Columbia MO can expect to spend about $1500 - $1750 per month.
-This amount can change depending on their lifestyle and housing options.
+Below is the general breakdown of the cost of living.

 2. Food & Groceries: $300 - $400 per month